linode/docs/docs/guides/databases/neo4j/installing-and-configuring-neo4j-on-ubuntu-2204/index.md

 ## Before You Begin

 1. If you have not already done so, create an Akamai account and Compute Instance.
 See our [Getting Started](/docs/guides/getting-started/) and [Creating a Compute Instance](/docs/guides/creating-a-compute-instance/) guides.
 You need two Ubuntu 22.04 LTS instances in the same datacenter.
 While it's possible to experiment with Neo4j on a single-core instance backed by one gigabyte of RAM, practical Neo4j applications generally occupy at least four cores and eight or more gigabytes of RAM.
-Also be sure to add a private IP address.
+Also be sure to add a private IP address to both instances.

 1. Follow our [Setting Up and Securing a Compute Instance](/docs/guides/set-up-and-secure/) guide to update your system.
 You may also wish to set the timezone, configure your hostname, create a limited user account, and harden SSH access.